teamfphl/gatsby/packages/gatsby-transformer-sqip/README.md

 ## Disclaimer

 This project can create beautiful results, but this comes with the cost of processing power.
-It may take several seconds on your machine to generate the preview. **Make sure to invest some time and to cache your `public` folder to avoid regeneration of the previews on every build.**
+It may take several seconds on your machine to generate the preview.
+**Make sure to invest initial generation time and cache your `public` & `.cache-sqip` folders to avoid regeneration of the previews on every build.**

 Netlify users might use [gatsby-plugin-netlify-cache](https://github.com/axe312ger/gatsby-plugin-netlify-cache).